Intimacy

 3. Observe Your Body's Responses

 During touch, observe how your body is responding.
 Heart rate increasing, muscles tensing, breathing becoming shallow.
 When you notice these signs, pause, take a deep breath, and confirm: "I am safe right now."
 Ignoring your body's responses and pushing forward risks re-experiencing the trauma.
-(Books on sex therapy are also a good reference)
+Stopping is an act of courage.
+Books on sex therapy are also a good reference.

 4. Communication with Your Partner

-You do not need to share the details of your trauma with your partner, but do communicate that "I sometimes feel fear around touch," "certain acts are triggers for me," and "I want to proceed at my own pace."
+You do not need to share the details of your trauma with your partner, but do communicate that "I sometimes feel fear around touch," "certain situations are triggers for me," and "I want to proceed at my own pace."
 An understanding partner will respect your pace.
+If communicating is difficult, you can also convey this with professional support during couples therapy.

 Professional Support